rojan-abolhasani/Order-in-Chaos-Understanding-Criminal-Patterns-in-Germany/README.md

     cd Order-in-Chaos-Understanding-Criminal-Patterns-in-Germany
     ```

-3. **Open the `exp_RA_001_TimeSeriesAnalysis.ipynb` notebook** in a Jupyter environment.
+3. **Open the notebook** (e.g., `exp_ALL_001_BasicDataAnalysis.ipynb`) in a Jupyter environment.
 If you prefer, you can use platforms like Google Colab for easy cloud-based notebook execution.

 4. In the notebook, there are sections where you need to load specific datasets.
 To do this: